clerk/clerk-sdk-go/v2_migration_guide.md

 The `v2` version of Clerk SDK Go introduces another important change about types that can be used as API operation parameters.
 Every field for these structs is a pointer.

-The `v2` version of the library introduces helper functions to cast basic type values to pointers.
+The `v2` version of the library introduces helper functions to cast various type values to pointers.
 These are:
 - `clerk.String`
 - `clerk.Bool`
 - `clerk.Int64`
+- `clerk.JSONRawMessage`

 Using the helpers above, here's how you can invoke an API operation with a `*Params` struct.